0xEl-Loco/drogon-burner/README.md

 CLI cmd to check the program : `solana program show EdP2oU3WJZmihpYLzdKVauzS1KUCXDUowCCwHv4retZx`

 ## Audit
-This code has been audited by Cyberscope
-4th of June 2024
+This code has been audited by Cyberscope the 4th of June 2024

 Audit report :

 ## Overview